A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas

 \subsection{Analysis of the moments for different load couplings}

 For each probabilistic model of the loads, we analysed the mean $\mu(\Delta)$ and standard deviation $\sigma(\Delta)$ of the resulting system response by MCS and by PCE.

-The MC estimates were computed as sample estimates on $\lbrace\hat{\delta}_{i}=\M(\hat{\x}_{i})\rbrace_{i=1}^{10^7}$, where $\lbrace\hat{\x}_{i}\rbrace_{i=1}^{10^7}$ were i.i.d realisations of the input, obtained by Sobol sampling.
-The $\delta_i$ were computationally affordable to compute due to the simplicity of the model.
+The MC estimates were computed as sample estimates on $\lbrace\hat{\delta}_{i}=\M(\hat{\x}_{i})\rbrace_{i=1}^{10^7}$, where $\lbrace\hat{\x}_{i}\rbrace_{i=1}^{10^7}$ was a set of i.i.d input realisations .
+The vertical deflections $\delta_i$ were computationally affordable to compute due to the simplicity of the model.
 The results are summarised in \tabref{TrussResponse-Moments-MC}, together with the CoV of the estimates (see \tabref{MCestimates}).

 While $\mu(\Delta)$ was virtually identical across the input model, $\sigma(\Delta)$ exhibited non-negligible changes.
-Importantly, it increased by about $3\%$ from the Gaussian to the vine copula, despite the means, variances and Spearman's correlation coefficients of the loads being identical across the two probabilistic models.
-As a consequence, if $\CVine$ were the true copula among the loads, an MCS estimate of $\sigma(\Delta)$ based on the Gaussian assumption would be biased.
-Conversely, fitting $\CVine$ to data yielded more precise estimates.
+For instance, it increased by almost $10\%$ from the independence to the vine copula.
+As a consequence, if $\CVine$ were the true copula among the loads, an MC estimate of $\sigma(\Delta)$ based on the independence assumption would be biased.
+Conversely, fitting a Gaussian copula or a C-vine to data yielded more accurate estimates.

-MC estimates converge slowly and therefore need to be computed on large samples. \figref{truss_PCEresults} shows by solid lines the errors on MC estimates drawn for the four different copulas on $10,\,100,\,\ldots,10^5$ samples.
+MC estimates converge slowly (see \subsecref{MC_convergence}) and therefore need to be computed on large samples. \figref{truss_PCEresults} shows by solid lines the errors on MC estimates drawn for the four different copulas on $10,\,100,\,\ldots,10^5$ samples.
 The reference solutions were the MC estimates $\muVineMC$, $\sigmaVineMC$ obtained through $10^7$ samples under $\CVine$.
 The errors of estimates $\tilde{\mu}$, $\tilde{\sigma}$ were defined as

-Note that, due to the CoV of the reference solutions (see \tabref{TrussResponse-Moments-MC}), the errors shown in \figref{truss_PCEresults} are reliable only down to approximately $10^{-4}$ for the means and $10^{-3}$ for the standard deviations.
+Note that, due to the CoV of the reference solutions, reported in \tabref{TrussResponse-Moments-MC}, the errors shown in \figref{truss_PCEresults} are reliable only down to approximately $10^{-4}$ for the means and $10^{-3}$ for the standard deviations.

 We further estimated for each copula the error on $\mu(\Delta)$ and $\sigma(\Delta)$ yielded by PCE, which is known to converge faster than MCS (see \subsecref{PCE}).
 We increased the size of the experimental design from $10$ to $1000$ sample points.
 The errors on the PCE estimates are shown in \figref{truss_PCEresults} by dashed lines (again, reliable only down to the above mentioned precision).
 Notably, for the same number $n$ of samples the PCE error is significantly smaller than the MCS error, demonstrating that the vine representation is fully compatible with PCE metamodelling.